20 Stunning Places to Watch a Scottish Sunrise

 Each morning when we wake up, we have a choice: curl up in the covers for a bit longer or jump out of bed and seize the day!
 It’s true, both options have something going for them – we all like a lie-in now and then.
 But if ever there was a reason to get out of bed, it would be to watch the sun rise in a beautiful Scottish setting.
 Bliss!

-So set your alarm and check out these stunning places to watch a Scottish sunrise.
+So set your alarm and check out some of the best places to see the sunrise in Scotland.

-You’ll have every reason to get up early in Orkney, as there is simply so much to do.
+You won’t have seen anything quite like an Orkney sunrise!
 From stunning landscapes to ancient stone monuments, this place is magical.
 Kirkwall, the island’s capital, is home to a stunning cathedral, charming shops and Viking heritage at every turn.

 Watch the sunrise over the sea by the lighthouse at St Abbs.
 This Borders fishing village is a pretty place year-round and the stone harbour completes the picture.
 Those wanting to get out on the water can book sea angling, sub-aqua diving, bird-watching and sightseeing boat trips.